Tayealem/Tayealem/README.md

 * BI Developer Certificate

 #### KAL Academy| Redmond, WA
-* Data Science
+* Data Science Certificate

 #### Hahu IT Training Center| Bellevue, WA
 * Introduction to programming
-* Excel advanced functions
 * T-SQL (beginner and advanced level)
 * Software Engineering and Testing
 * Data Warehouse Concepts and Application
 * Introduction to Microsoft BI Tools (SSIS, SSAS, SSRS and Power BI)
+* IT Project Management

 #### Association of Certified Chartered Accountants| London, UK
-* A professional level certifiacte in accountancy that is equivalent to MSC in UK.
+* A professional level certifiacte in Accountancy that is equivalent to MSC in UK.

 #### Addis Ababa University| Addis Ababa, Ethiopia
-* Bachelor degree in business management.
+* Bachelor degree in Business Management.

 ## Award ##
 * A recognition certificate signed by the DAL Group CFO and Chairman as a staff of the year in 2014 for successful implementation of